pahyde/gophercises/README.md

 - [ ] Building Images (png & svg)
 - [ ] Building PDFs

 As always it's about the journey and not the destination.
 This is a pretty ambitious pace but I'm thinking I can make it happen.
-Either way I'm looking forward to learning a lot from successes and failures!
+Either way I'm looking forward to learning from successes and failures!
 Check here for updates and feel free to reach out if you're also working through Gophercises!